rkristelijn/dhtmlx-json-node/README.md

 4. replace `"#cdata-section"` with `"value"`
 5. remove `rows` level on top, remove `colums` level in head, rename `row` to `rows` below the header

-Now we need to update the callbacks:
+Now we need to update the function calls to 'eat' JSON instead of XML.
+The weird thing is that every dhx object seems to need a different structure.

 ## Old Code: